amckennafoster/figshare-api-workshop.github.io/docs/api-methods.md

 ### Impersonate (GET, POST, PUT, DELETE)

 Impersonation is acheived by adding "impersonate":*account id to impersonate* to the parameter content.
 You must authenticate with a token created from an administrator account for this to work.
-In the example below, a new record is created in a user account by adding "impersonate" = account_id to the metadata sent to create the new record.
+In the example below, an existing record is updated (using PUT) in a user account by adding "impersonate" = account_id to updated metadata values. *Note: for these metadata updates to be public, a second API endpoint should be used to publish the record.
+Or it can be done through the user interface.

 ```py
 import json